-This function calls names (Host) for all hosts which are specified in the Erlang host file .hosts.erlang, collects the replies and then evaluates ping(Node) on all those nodes.
-Returns the list of all found nodes, regardless of the return value of ping(Node).
+This function calls names(Host) for all hosts which are specified in the Erlang host file .hosts.erlang, collects the replies and then evaluates ping(Node) on all those nodes.
+Returns the list of all nodes that were, successfully pinged.